Space for a short introduction to the section of the website, which will enhance people’s understanding of what they can expect.

 If you want to use a public space to serve food or drinks (for example, the footpath) you will need to apply and receive approval from council.

-And ensure you’re across smoking regulations for your state; some states have already banned smoking in outdoor areas (i.e. NSW), and others are following – Victoria will see the ban come into force from August 2017.
+And ensure you’re across smoking regulations for your state; most states have banned smoking in outdoor areas.

 You must also understand and comply with Fair Work laws, national employment standards and work, health and safety law.